-Sections 1471 through 1474 of the Code (commonly known as "FATCA") generally impose withholding of 30% on "withholdable payments" to certain foreign entities (including financial intermediaries), unless certain information reporting, diligence and other requirements have been satisfied.
-For this purpose, withholdable payments include U.S.-source interest and gross proceeds (including principal payments) from the sale or other disposition of property that can produce U.S.-source interest.
-Payments on the certificates, other than payments in respect of any sales or other dispositions of property occurring before January 1, 2017, will be treated as withholdable payments.
-Beginning on January 1, 2019, a 30-percent United States withholding tax ("FATCA withholding") will apply to gross proceeds from the sale or other disposition of a Regular Certificate that are paid to a non-U.S. entity that is a "financial institution" and fails to comply with certain reporting and other requirements or to a non-U.S. entity that is not a "financial institution" but fails to disclose the identity of its direct or indirect "substantial U.S. owners" or to certify that it has no such owners.
-FATCA withholding currently applies to payments treated as interest on a Regular Certificate paid to such persons.
-Various exceptions may apply.
+Sections 1471 through 1474 of the Code (commonly known as "FATCA") generally impose withholding of 30% ("FATCA Withholding") on certain payments, including interest on the certificates, to certain foreign entities (including financial intermediaries), unless certain information reporting, diligence and other requirements have been satisfied.
+FATCA Withholding applies to U.S. source interest that is paid to a non-U.S. entity that is a "financial institution" and fails to comply with certain reporting and other requirements or to a non-U.S. entity that is not a "financial institution" but fails to disclose the identity of its direct or indirect "substantial U.S. owners" or to certify that it has no such owners.
 To receive the benefit of an exemption from FATCA withholding tax, you must provide to the withholding agent a properly completed Form W-8BEN or W-8BEN-E or other applicable form evidencing such exemption.
-Non-U.S. Persons should consult their own tax advisors regarding the potential application and impact of this legislation based on their particular circumstances.
+You should consult your own tax advisors regarding the potential application and impact of this legislation based on your particular circumstances.